Will Smith (linebacker, born 1992): College career

 As a sophomore he started 11 games, registering 88 tackles (second on the team), 13 tackles for loss, 1.5 sacks, 4 fumble recoveries, 3 interceptions (one returned for a 75-yard touchdown), while helping the team to a perfect 11–0 record and a number 5 national ranking.
 At the end of the year, he announced his intention to transfer to NCAA Division I Texas Tech University in 2012.

 As a junior, he played in all 13 games (11 starts), collecting 55 tackles (1.5 for loss), 34 solo tackles and 3 quarterback hurries.
 His performance would earn him a third-team All-Big 12 selection by Phil Steele and an honorable-mention by the AP.

 Smith's senior season in 2013 earned him several accolades.
 He started 13 games, posting 120 tackles (third in the conference), 86 solo tackles (led the conference), 10.5 tackles for loss, 4.5 sacks, and a fumble return for a touchdown.
 He had 18 tackles against the University of Texas.
 His mark of 120 tackles was the most by a Red Raider since the NCAA record setting Lawrence Flugence's 193 in 2002.

 For his performances throughout the season, Smith earned Holiday Bowl defensive MVP honors, as well as first-team All-Big 12 Conference selections by the Associated Press and the Big 12 Broadcasters.

 Professional career

 Dallas Cowboys (first stint)

-Smith was selected by the Dallas Cowboys in the seventh round (238th overall) of the 2014 NFL Draft.
+Smith was selected by the Dallas Cowboys in the seventh round (238th overall) of the 2014 NFL draft.
 He was waived on August 29 and signed to the practice squad.
 He was released to make room for defensive end Michael Sam on September 3.

-Winnipeg Blue Bombers
+Winnipeg Blue Bombers (first stint)

-On October 10, 2014, he was signed by the Winnipeg Blue Bombers of the Canadian Football League to their practice roster.
+On October 10, 2014, he was signed by the Winnipeg Blue Bombers of the Canadian Football League (CFL) to their practice roster.
 He was released on October 29 after playing in one game, so he could re-join the Dallas Cowboys.